-After reading my earlier post on the Bhagwat Gita, my brother smugly pointed out that the first word of the Bhagwat Gita is ‘Dhrutarashtra’.
-(How much ever one grows older and hopefully wiser, this is one thing which doesn’t change, pesky younger brothers!).
+After reading my earlier post on the Bhagwat Gita, someone smugly pointed out that the first word of the Bhagwat Gita is ‘Dhrutarashtra’.

 So the first verse starts with ‘Dharmakshetrae-Kurukshetrae’ and the Gita itself starts with ‘Dhrutarashtra’.
 So unless one understands what this Dhrutarashtra is, one cannot really understand the Gita.

 The entire Gita is technically an answer to a question posed by Dhrutarashtra to Sanjay in the first verse.
 The Gita is narrated by Sanjay to Dhrutarashtra.
 As the Gita is itself highly esoteric, the question, the questioner and the answer-er all are equally cryptic too.